Siarl/sd-project-2020-VU/docs/assignment3.md

-- Naming conventions were kept, because the convention made the code easier to read in some cases; for example, the class is the plural **Actions** with multiplicity 1 as should be in a convention, but in the **ActionStore** class, the attribute *actionsList* is easier to understand what it is, as it is a list of Actions that are possible: List&lt;Actions>
+- Naming conventions were kept, because the convention made the code easier to read in some cases; for example, the class is the plural **Actions** with multiplicity 1 as should be in a convention, but in the **ActionStore** class, the attribute *actionsList* is easier to understand what it is, as it is a list of Actions that are possible: List&lt;Actions> **UML State Machine Diagram:** \
+From the feedback given by the TA, the biggest flaw that the state machine diagrams had, because of the naming of the states and other variables, these did not represent a state machine diagram anymore but an activity diagram.
+Upon reading, it became obvious that this is true and that this is a very common mistake within UML as the diagrams are fairly similar.
+Thus, the new diagrams tried to follow the state machine diagrams rules whereas the states should be represented by nouns.

 Maximum number of words for this section: 1000
 Word Count: 144